NShumway/open-with/PRD-overview.md

 ## Security Considerations

 - Native host only accepts messages from the specific extension ID
-- File operations restricted to moving from Downloads to temp
+- File operations restricted to opening files from Downloads folder
 - Quarantine attribute preserved for Gatekeeper protection
 - No network access in native host
 - No arbitrary command execution